dbeast-co/dbeast-monitor/README.md

 # Getting started

-There are two plugin versions available (both are the same plugin but differ based on the environment variable `DBEAST_MONITOR_VERSION`: either "Container" or "OnPrem" (default: OnPrem):

 1. Regular (OnPrem) installation:
    The OnPrem version includes only the application plugin.
 You will need to install and define Logstash separately for data shipment.
 The complete installation guid can be found in our [OnPrem installation instructions](https://github.com/dbeast-co/dbeast-monitor/wiki/Installation-Instructions).
-2. Helm installation (Container version):
-   The Container version includes Grafana with pre-installed plugins and Logstash for data shipment.
-   The complete installation guid can be found in our [Container installation instructions](https://github.com/dbeast-co/dbeast-monitor/wiki/Installation-Instructions-Container-Version).
-3. The user guid for the adding new cluster can be found in the [OnPrem Add new cluster instructions](https://github.com/dbeast-co/dbeast-monitor/wiki/AddNewCluster) and [Container add new cluster instructions](https://github.com/dbeast-co/dbeast-monitor/wiki/AddNewClusterContainerVersion).
+2. The user guid for the adding new cluster can be found in the [OnPrem Add new cluster instructions](https://github.com/dbeast-co/dbeast-monitor/wiki/AddNewCluster).

 ## Requirements